CupOfJavaJenny/ObjectsOne/README.md

 An array of objects in Java allows you to store multiple objects of the same class in a single array, making it a powerful tool for managing collections of objects.

 How would you make an array of Chair?
-Or Dog?
+Or object1.Dog?
 Or Car?
 You should _experiment_, because you can learn coding much faster if you experiment.
 (And you can't break anything, so don't worry about that.)

 ### because you know...